Case Report: Fractured femur head in young rabbit

 Is amputation the most likely ‘for sure’ for Neil rabbit ?

-After sending the x-rays to MediRabbit for consultation, the answer was that limb amputations were done too frequently, without considering possible long term side-effects of bearing weight and/or wrong positioning on the other hind limb in aging amputated rabbits.
-If there is no infection, no mass, when the limb with the broken/malunion/nonunion bone has remained functional and when the rabbit has adapted and is ambulating well, without pain, why sacrifice this limb ?
+After sending the X-rays to MediRabbit for consultation, the answer was that limb amputations were done too frequently, without considering possible long-term side effects of bearing weight and/or wrong positioning on the other hind limb in aging amputated rabbits.
+In the absence of infection or mass, and provided the limb with the broken, malunited, or nonunion bone has remained functional and the rabbit has adapted and is ambulating well without pain, why sacrifice this limb ?

 Risks when leaving the malunion bone heal ?

-On the long term, pododermatitis, lameness, degenerative joint disease or arthritis, or ankylosis of a joint due to slow destruction of cartilage and/or bone, may eventually occur at some time.
+In the long term, there is a possibility of developing pododermatitis, lameness, degenerative joint disease or arthritis, or ankylosis of a joint due to slow destruction of cartilage and/or bone.

 Outcome

-I asked my own vet, who had initially recommended amputation, and he agreed the bones were knitting, but none-the-less again recommended amputation.
-The rabbit was reluctantly taken in for the surgery.
-He was on the table ready to get the anesthetic when my vet did another examination and found absolutely no pain responses in the leg.
-He decided not to operate.
+I consulted with my own veterinarian, who had initially recommended amputation.
+He concurred that the bones were knitting, but nevertheless recommended the amputation procedure again.
+The rabbit was taken in for the surgery, albeit reluctantly.
+He was prepared for anesthesia when my veterinarian conducted a follow-up examination and found no signs of pain response in the leg.
+He decided against performing the operation.

-Amputation is a destructive surgical procedure, and should be considered in a last resort options only, not as an alternative, even if prognosis is usually good and rabbits adapt well.
+Amputation is a destructive surgical procedure that should be considered only as a last resort.
+It is not an alternative, even if prognosis is usually good and rabbits adapt well.

 Neil rabbit as baby...